Yamaai-no-Yado KIYASUYA

 Private Open-air Bath “Fuku-no-Yu”

-Just outside the main building where the guest rooms are located, across the parking area and a small road, stands a bathhouse.
-Inside are two private open-air baths.
-The tranquil setting is part of its charm.
-Exclusive to overnight guests.
+Outside the main building area where the guest rooms are located, through the parking area, and across a small road is a bathhouse.
+Two private open-air baths are located in it.
+Its peaceful and tranquil atmosphere is part of its charm, while the songs of small birds provide a soothing accompaniment.

 Keywords of this Onsen